 - Experience in working with field staff, providing technical and financial oversight on projects to include budget realignments;

-- Experience in reviewing and approving project procurements, grants and purchase order agreements;
+- Experience in reviewing & approving project procurements, grants and purchase order agreements;

 - Decisive evidence-based decision-making skills;